College Affordability: University Libraries is making a difference

 Beyond the scope of the GE Textbook Project, OSU Libraries provides copies of required textbooks for other select courses on Closed Reserve.
 Currently, we have textbooks covering more than 750 courses.

 Copies of these textbooks are available at the Circulation Desk in Thompson Library and other on-campus libraries depending on the subject.
-If you believe the library should consider purchasing a specific textbook, please fill out the online form at our Suggest A Textbook page.
+If you believe the library should consider purchasing a specific textbook, please fill out a request with University Libraries.